 ABOUT SURGE ABSORBER CORES

-Cores are made from Nanocrystalline ribbon which is processed using an exclusive anneal, which is done under a magnetic field to tailor the BH curve for these specific applications.
-Both beads (leaded and non-leaded) and Surge Absorber Cores have a saturation magnetic flux density of Bs=1.23T, which is twice as high as a Co-based amorphous metal, and three times higher than that of a Ni-Zn ferrite.
+These toroidal cores are made from a Nanocrystalline ribbon which is processed using an exclusive anneal, which is done under a magnetic field to tailor the BH curve for these specific applications.
+Both absorbing beads (leaded and non-leaded) and Surge Absorber Cores have a saturation magnetic flux density of Bs=1.23T, which is twice as high as a Co-based amorphous metal, and nanocrystalline core vs ferrite core is three times higher than that of a Ni-Zn ferrite.
 The core loss is 80W/kg at 100kHz, Bm=0.2T, which is comparable to a Co-based amorphous metal along with the pulse permeability.

-These cores have very stable performance with respect to temperature, due to their high Curie temperature of 570°C. Note that Co-based amorphous metal and Ni-Zn ferrite Curie temperature is approximately 200°C. Nanocrystalline cores have a very small decrease of permeability and increase of coercivity and core loss over time (aging effect), as opposed to Co-based amorphous metal which have rather large changes in these values over time.
-Nanocrystalline amorphous metal offers size and labor savings for various power conversion and EMC applications.SURGE ABSORBER BEADS
+Nanocrystalline core vs ferrite core have very stable performance concerning temperature, due to their high Curie temperature of 570°C. Note that the Co-based amorphous metal and Ni-Zn ferrite Curie temperature is approximately 200°C. Nanocrystalline toroidal cores have a very small decrease in permeability and increase in coercivity and core loss over time (aging effect), as opposed to Co-based amorphous metals which have rather large changes in these values over time.
+Nanocrystalline amorphous metal offers size and labor savings for various power conversion and EMC applications such as power line filters and diode surge suppressors.SURGE ABSORBER BEADS

-Absorber Beads have an inner diameter of 1.6mm and an outer diameter of 4 to 5mm, and lengths range from 5 to 7mm.
-These suppress various kinds of surge currents, for example, surge from a switching diode.These have exceptional performance in applications such as:
+Absorbing beads have an inner diameter of 1.6mm and an outer diameter of 4 to 5mm, and lengths range from 5 to 7mm.
+These suppress various kinds of surge currents, acting as a diode surge suppressor from the dv/dr of a switching diode.These have exceptional performance in applications such as:

 1. Suppression of reverse recovery current and surge current from a diode in switching mode power supplies or inverters.
-2. Suppression of surge current at the moment of activation of a switching diode, such as power MOS-FET.
+2. Suppression of surge current at the moment of activation of a switching diode, such as power MOS-FET (diode surge suppressor).
 3. Suppression of spike or ringing current generated in a switching circuit.
+4. A power line filter.Toroidal core Surge Absorber beads

 LEADED SURGE ABSORBER BEADS